TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

   - This also allows us to play multiple pitches simultaneously (chords).
 - We can generate complex waveforms by using [wavetable synthesis](#wavetable-synthesis), which trades memory for speed by sampling pre-generated signals.

+Further Reading:

+- [Beginner’s Guide: Everything you need to know about synthesis in music production](https://musictech.com/guides/essential-guide/beginners-guide-to-synthesis-in-music-production/) – Introduces more forms of audio synthesis, geared towards music production.

 [prev-post]: /posts/digital-audio-synthesis-for-dummies-part-1
 [prev-post-quantisation]: /posts/digital-audio-synthesis-for-dummies-part-1#quantisation